amanning32/jeopardy-questions/README.md

 **NOTE: This is a work of progress which is constantly being updated.
 There are incomplete features and features yet-to-be-implemented.**

-The master branch of this repository is automatically hosted at `https://ajeopardy.herokuapp.com/`.
+The master branch of this repository was formerly hosted at `https://ajeopardy.herokuapp.com/`.

 If you would like to set up the build locally, follow these instructions: